Informfully/Documentation/docs/source/recommenders.rst

 Each stage is a self-contained unit.
 Cornac-internal representations are used for the item pool, candidate list, and recommendation lists across these stages.
 Within stages, however, you can use raw IDs.
-This allows you to reference external sources, as you can directly refer to them via IDs you already know (e.g., to combine with external resources.).
+This allows you to reference external sources, as you can directly refer to them via IDs you already know (e.g., to combine with external resources).
+And you can look at the `Tutorial Notebook <https://informfully.readthedocs.io/en/latest/tutorial.html>`_ for hands-on examples of everything outlined here.

 1. Pre-processing Stage
 -----------------------